Dharasana Satyagraha: Aftermath

-Vithalbhai Patel, former Speaker of the Assembly, watched the massacre and remarked:
+Vithalbhai Patel, former Speaker of the Assembly, watched the brutality and remarked:

 All hope of reconciling India with the British Empire is lost forever.
 I can understand any government's taking people into custody and punishing them for breaches of the law, but I cannot understand how any government that calls itself civilized could deal as savagely and brutally with non-violent, unresisting men as the British have this morning."

 In response to the beatings and the press coverage, Lord Irwin, Viceroy of India, wrote to King George:

 Your Majesty can hardly fail to have read with amusement the accounts of the severe battles for the Salt Depot in Dharasana.
 The police for a long time tried to refrain from action.
 After a time this became impossible, and they had to resort to sterner methods.
 A good many people suffered minor injuries in consequence.